 Only then serve again!

-The key point: stop serving immediately until you know for sure what's changed.
-Better to temporarily remove a dish than have a guest in the hospital.
+The crucial point: stop serving immediately until you know for certain what's changed.
+Better to temporarily pull a dish than have a guest in the hospital.
+From analyzing actual purchasing data across different restaurant types, ingredient changes happen most frequently with pre-made sauces, spice blends, and processed proteins.

 Organize supplier communication

-Make sure your suppliers know you want ingredient changes reported in advance, not after the fact.
+Make sure your suppliers understand you need ingredient changes reported in advance, not after delivery.
 Ask for:

 - Written notification at least 1 week in advance